Why Do I Sweat So Much? And Ways to Deal

 1. Physical fitness and activity

 Excessive sweating is a hereditary condition influenced by your genes.
-Studies have shown that 50% of people affected by profuse sweating have a known family history of it.
+Studies show that 50% of people affected by hyperhidrosis have a known family history of it.

 3. Body weight